 Being present for others’ suffering

 One of the hardest things is to watch someone we love struggle, and not being able to help.
-Seeing your child sick or angry, and knowing things have to take its course, there is nothing you can do to speed it up or take away that suffering from your child.
-Or watching a friend go through hard times, when for you it seems evident what the friend should or could do to get better.
+For example, seeing your child sick or angry, and knowing things have to take its course, there is nothing you can do to speed it up or take away that suffering from your child.
+Another illustration is watching a friend go through hard times, when for you it seems evident what the friend should or could do to get better.
 But they may not be ready yet, they may still have to learn something.
 And learning and growing many times happens through suffering, and experiencing it all.
 We can’t always jump over it and skip the process to get to the solution.

 As a therapist, I am faced with lots of human suffering.
 Facing death and dying, facing disease, violence and destruction, failure or loneliness, feeling anxious and disconnected or loosing something that is very important to us – some of this suffering so profound that I could sit down and cry or feel pity for the people in those difficult situations.
 But that wouldn’t help anyone.
 And, even though I know all those methods and beautiful tools to bring about change, it is very clear that I cannot take the suffering from this person.
 They can, if they are ready.
 And if it is what life holds for them.

 A friend who is a doctor talked about having to tell people that they will die.
 And the frustration that comes with not being able to do anything about the suffering that brings.
 When I listened to him describe his search about how to best handle that difficult situation, I realized that there is one thing we can do, and that actually helps.
 One thing he is already doing, and I am doing, and we can all do.
 Something we can do, when we can’t do anything.